Kobe (Sake Brewer in Nada, China Town & Sorakuen Garden)

-Kobe has developed as an international port city, and people from abroad have created their own unique culture there which made Kobe an exotic city.
+Kobe has developed as an international port city, and people from foreign countries have created their own unique culture there, which made Kobe an exotic city.
 Chinatown, and Ijinkan, former residences for early foreign settlers, are typical examples.
-Kobe is also known as a famous its sake, there are many sake breweries in the Nada area.
+Kobe is also famous for its sake, there are many sake breweries in the Nada area.
 On this tour, we will visit China Town and Sorakuen, a Japan garden which has an Ijinkan, and a sake brewery in Nada.

 This itinerary can be customized to meet your needs and preferences.
 Send me a message with your requests!